goschevski/goschevski.com/content/articles/cloud-hosting-for-developers.md

 ### Important note

 This post is not sponsored by render.com anyhow.
-I never contacted them or talked to them.
-This is my honest opinion that I would like to share and help you guys.
-If they like what they read here - sure, they can give me some free stuff.
-I wouldn't mind.
+I never contacted them or spoke to them.
+This is my honest opinion, which I would like to share in order to help you guys.
+If they like what they read here, they are welcome to give me some free stuff.
+I wouldn't mind at all.

 ### Problem

-I remember back in the 2007, 15 year old me trying to setup Apache, PHP and MySQL for the first time on my machine.
-I wasted so many hours that I could spent on writing the actual code.
-When I discovered XAMPP that was revelation.
-Last few years I noticed that developers and devops work is overlaping more and more, and we need to know a little bit of the both worlds.
-I'm developing node.js apps for a few years now.
-Since I'm working for a big company, we have a devops team and they mostly setup infrastructure for us, so I never had a chance to setup everything I need for a node.js app.
+Back in 2007, I was 15 years old and trying to install Apache, PHP, and MySQL for the first time on my machine.
+I squandered many hours that I could have spent writing code.
+It was a revelation when I discovered XAMPP.
+When I had to set up a few services on AWS 10 years later, I felt the same sense of helplessness.
+I had to figure out which machine I want, how much memory, CPU, and other unknowns.
+Over the last few years, I've noticed that developer and devops work is increasingly overlapping, and we need to know a little bit about both.

-You can find tutorials online where people buy machine, scp code to it and spin node process in the background.
-For me - that is a joke.
-Your app will fail and you don't want manully to login to machine and restart process everytime.
-You also need something to let you know when it fails.
-You probably want to aggregate logs somewhere.
-You would love to deploy code on git push, and not to manully upload it everytime.
-You want to scale your app.
-For me, that's a bare minimum of requirements that you would need.
-If you also start thinking about microservices, private networks, shared storages, etc. Story is starting to be more and more complex and to go beyond knowledge of a developer.
+Online tutorials show how to buy a machine, scp code to it, and spin a node process in the background, however, this is not real-world example.
+Your app will fail, and you don't want to constantly login to the machine and restart the process.
+You'll also need something to notify you when it fails.
+You'll most likely want to aggregate logs somewhere.
+You'd like to deploy code via git hooks rather than manually uploading it every time.
+You want to auto-scale your app.
+That, in my opinion, is the bare minimum of requirements.
+When you consider microservices, private networks, shared storage, and so on, the story becomes increasingly complex and goes beyond the scope of a developer's knowledge.

 ### Tools doesn't replace knowledge

-I tried doing all of this things by myself, I even [wrote about ansible](/the-mighty-ansible) and how it's great, but ansible won't solve your problem.
-It will help you do things easier, but it won't setup server for you, it doesn't know how - you need to tell it.
-So even if you find perfect tool like ansible, you still need to learn bunch of things that maybe you don't care about.
+I tried doing everything by myself, and I even [wrote about ansible](/the-mighty-ansible) and how great it is, but ansible will not solve your problem.
+It will make things easier for you, but it will not set up a server for you because it does not know how; you must tell it how.
+So, even if you find the perfect tool, such as Ansible, you still need to learn a bunch of things that you may not be interested in.

 ### [Render.com](https://render.com)

-While reasearching solution for this problem, I discovered [render.com](https://render.com/).
-I like sites where after 3 minutes, you feel like you're using it for years.
-**I deployed static site, node app, and dockerized node app in 15 minutes without any error.** You want auto scale - boom, 2 clicks.
-I don't care about machines, users, permissions - I just want to run apps.
-I know that this probably is not the cheapest solution if you know what you're doing, but I saved so many hours and nerves and I'm willing to pay more for it.
+While looking for a solution to this problem, I came across render.com.
+I like websites that make you feel like you've been using them for years after only 3 minutes. **I successfully deployed a static site, a node.js app, and a dockerized node.js app in 15 minutes.** You want auto scale - boom, two clicks.
+I'm not concerned with machines, users, or permissions; I just want to run applications.
+I realize that if you know what you're doing, this is probably not the cheapest solution, but I saved so many hours and nerves that I'm willing to pay more for it.